iemilov/caafs-platform/README.md

 ```
 Find the connection string: https://docs.microsoft.com/en-us/azure/cosmos-db/connect-mongodb-account

-!!!
-You can also use you own MongoDb database, for example on premise if you have your own datacenter.
+**Note**: you can also use your own MongoDb database, for example on premise if you have your own datacenter.

 #### 5. Azure Sendgrid - https://docs.microsoft.com/en-us/azure/sendgrid-dotnet-how-to-send-email